 - Cream cheese.
 Either regular or low fat will work.

 - Shredded chicken.
 Use a pre-cooked rotisserie chicken or use this recipe for Instant Pot frozen chicken.
 It’s fast and easy.
+For a smoky flavor, use our Traeger beer can chicken.

 - Tortilla chips.
 This is a great recipe if you have leftover tortilla chips but don’t let that stop you from buying a bag specifically for this dinner.